Learning by Giving Philanthropy Grant

 Since 2003, Davidson College students enrolled in POL 381, "Philanthropy and the Nonprofit Sector," have allocated grants to local non-profits as a central part of the course.
-A total of $120,000 in grants have been disbursed over the past 19 years.
-The endowed funding for this course was made available through the generosity of the Learning by Giving Foundation, established by Doris Buffet, to promote student learning about effective and responsible philanthropy.
+A total of $150,000 in grants has been disbursed over the past 21 years.
+The endowed funding for this course was made available through the generosity of the Learning by Giving Foundation, established by Doris Buffet, in order to promote student learning about effective and responsible philanthropy.

 The grant has two equally important purposes: